Looking for healthy pantry staples to stock your kitchen? Try this list and have endless meal potential at your fingertips.

 - garlic powder

-- coconut oil: expeller pressed and virgin unrefined
+- coconut oil: expeller pressed (no coconut taste) and virgin unrefined

 - olive oil

 - avocado oil

 - Vinegars: balsamic, white, apple cider, red wine